ru-corporate/data-rosstat-boo-2013/README.md

-# Machine-readable public dataset of 2012-2015 Russian enterprises financial reports
+# 2012-2016 Russian enterprises financial reports

 The code allows to collect corporate data from Rosstat statistics office web site and store full or sliced CSV files for further analysis in R/pandas/Eviews.